Should I Reject Workers’ Compensation if I Was Injured on an Oil Field in Texas?

 When you start a job in the oil or natural gas industry, you should understand the risks that you might be facing in the workplace.
 You should also talk to one of our Houston oil and natural gas injury attorneys to understand your rights as a worker.
 If you want to protect your right to sue for on-the-job injuries in Texas, you must reject workers’ compensation within the first 5 days of starting a new job.
 Otherwise, you may be limited in your right to sue after a serious workplace injury.
-For help understanding your rights and help understanding your potential case if you were injured on an oil rig, contact the Dallas personal injury lawyers at The Queenan Law Firm today.
+For help understanding your rights and help understanding your potential case if you were injured on an oil rig, contact an Arlington TX personal injury lawyer at The Queenan Law Firm today.

 When Can I Sue for Workplace Injuries in the Oil Industry?